ome/ngff/rfc/x/index.md

 or not a change requires an RFC, they can open an issue or contact the **Editors** directly.
 All RFC-targeted PRs SHOULD follow the [current template][tmpl].

+> 🕑 The iterative clarification phase should be limited to at most a month.

 At the **Editors** discretion (D5), the PR can be merged at which point it becomes an RFC or closed if there is no interest in progressing with the proposal.
 In the latter case, **Authors** can use any feedback to open a new PR